Choosing Packing Supplies for Moving

 Your closet is full of free packing supplies!
 Shirts and sweatshirts can protect fragile items.
 They can even be rolled up to act as a buffer in boxes with extra space.

 When you follow these tips for packing supplies, you’ll find that you can transport your belongings safely and for less money than you think.
-If you need some help deciding which packing supplies would work best for specific items, contact a moving company or give Brute Box a call.
+If you need some help deciding which packing supplies would work best for specific items, contact a moving company or give Boxbee a call.
 Because they move delicate and bulky items each and every day, they can provide you with expert advice.